apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

         };

 - __allowEdit:__ Allow simple editing of image before selection. (`Boolean`)

 - __encodingType:__ Choose the encoding of the returned image file.
 Defined in navigator.camera.EncodingType (`Number`)

         Camera.EncodingType = {
             JPEG : 0,               // Return JPEG encoded image
             PNG : 1                 // Return PNG encoded image
         };

 - __targetWidth:__ Width in pixels to scale image.
 Must be used with targetHeight.
 Aspect ratio is maintained. (`Number`)
 - __targetHeight:__ Height in pixels to scale image.
 Must be used with targetWidth.
 Aspect ratio is maintained. (`Number`)

 - __mediaType:__ Set the type of media to select from.
 Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
 Defined in nagivator.camera.MediaType (`Number`)

         Camera.MediaType = {
             PICTURE: 0,             // allow selection of still pictures only.
 DEFAULT.
 Will return format specified via DestinationType
             VIDEO: 1,               // allow selection of video only, WILL ALWAYS RETURN FILE_URI ALLMEDIA : 2            // allow selection from all media types };

 - __correctOrientation:__ Rotate the image to correct for the orientation of the device during capture. (`Boolean`)
 - __saveToPhotoAlbum:__ Save the image to the photo album on the device after capture. (`Boolean`)
 - __popoverOptions:__ iOS only options to specify popover location in iPad.
-Defined in CameraPopoverOptions
+Defined in CameraPopoverOptions.
+- __cameraDirection:__ Choose the camera to use (front- or back-facing).
+Defined in navigator.camera.Direction (`Number`)

+        Camera.Direction = {
+            BACK : 0,           // Use the back-facing camera
+            FRONT : 1           // Use the front-facing camera
+        };

 Android Quirks
 --------------